MouadSadik/Electronic-Shop-Management-System/README.md

-# 🛒 Electronic Shop Management System
+# Internship Project - Electronic Shop Management System

 This project is a full-stack commercial management web application for an electronic shop.
 It allows **administrators** to manage products, clients, and orders, while **clients** have their own dashboard to track purchases, invoices, and account information.